aldettinger/camel-quarkus-workshop/README.md

 We'll explain a bit more the Camel syntax later on.
 But at this stage, it should be enough to know that we have just created a Camel application listening for incoming HTTP requests and answering with an hard-coded response.

-Let's test that with your favorite HTTP client.
-For instance, in the *USER terminal*, type the following command:
+Visit http://localhost:8080/cq-http-endpoint in your browser or if you prefer `curl`, type the following in the *USER terminal*:

 ```
 curl http://localhost:8080/cq-http-endpoint
 ```

-We should see the HTTP response as below:
+You should see an HTTP response as below:

 ```
 Hello Camel Quarkus in DEV mode !